-SNAP Benefits Calculator
+SNAP Benefits Calculator 2025

-Estimate your monthly food assistance benefits
+Estimate your monthly food assistance benefits with our free calculator

 Benefits and eligibility may vary by state

-Include rent/mortgage, property taxes, insurance
+Include rent/mortgage, property taxes, and insurance

-Include electricity, gas, water, phone
+Include electricity, gas, water, and phone bills

-For elderly (60+) or disabled members only
+For elderly (60+) or disabled household members only

 Your information is never stored or shared